1. a) Define price elasticity of demand and explain why some products are price-elastic and other products are price-inelastic.

 There are several ways that a business may set its marketing budget:

+Based on the amount of finance available.
 The amount of money and finance that is available for the whole business will clearly affect the amount of planned expenditure within each department.
 The biggest source of expenditure within the marketing department is often the promotional campaigns.

 Based on previous years' budgets.
 Some businesses will set the forthcoming year's marketing budget based on last year's figures, including a small percentage change in each category.